Healthy Homes Assessment Anderson Park

 Daniel

-When do I need to be in compliance with my Healthy Homes Standards?
+When will I need to meet The Healthy Homes Standards?

 Anderson Park Healthy Homes Compliance Timeframes

-Tenancies signed in the period between July 1st 2019 to 30 June 2021
+Tenancies commenced beginning on 1 July 2019 to 30 June 2021

-• A Healthy Homes Intent to Comply Statement as well as an Insulation Statement, and an Insurance Statement must be included in any new, renewed or altered tenancy contract.
+• A Healthy Homes Intent to Comply Statement, an Insulation Statement and an Insurance Statement must be included in any renewal, new or modified tenancy agreement.

-• All rentals houses are required to comply with Healthy Homes Standards regardless of the time of the first day of tenancy.
+• All rental homes are required to comply with Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes